 Attendance sheets should be kept for a minimum of six months after the event.
 A basic Excel® spreadsheet template has been included in the Google Drive as an example.
 Educators may modify this according to the needs of their particular program.
-Pre-populate attendance sheet wherever possible to save time during the check-in process.
+The attendance record should be pre-populated based on the required advance registration and handled only by the registrar.